wardstoneX/Autonomous-Driving-Simulaton/README.md

 #define CLEAR_TPM
 ```

 Re-compile and re-run.
-(See "TRENTOS application" section for detailed
-instructions, but the build process is the same as for any other TRENTOS
-application.)
-The TRENTOS application will print a hexdump of the new cEK and exit.
+The TRENTOS application will print a hexdump of
+the new cEK and exit.

 Now, the new key must be imported into the Python client.
 Do: